-Use the Reminders app to keep track of everything you have to do!
+Use tasks in the Reminders app to keep track of everything you have to do!

 Tap Done.

-How to add a location-based task in Reminders for iPhone and iPad
+How to add a location-based task in Reminders

-GPS-location services are built into so many apps and services throughout the iOS platform; it only makes sense to have them in the Reminders app as well.
+GPS-location services are built into so many apps and services throughout the iOS platform; it only makes sense to have them in the Reminders app, too.
 You can set things up so your phone will remind you of something important when you're arriving or leaving a location, so you'll never leave the house without your lunch in the morning.

 - Launch Reminders from the Home screen.